edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-12-04-employee-retention-program.md

 image: blog/2019-12-04-employee-retention-program.jpg
 imagepos: "top center"

-excerpt: You can’t expand and grow your business if you’re constantly training new staff.
+meta: You can’t expand and grow your business if you’re constantly training new staff.
 Build a better employee retention program through training with these tips.
 ---

 Building a better company starts with a better employee retention program.